Residential

 8. Is a bigger BHK always better?

 Not really.
-It depends on what you want, how you prioritize your needs, and how much money you have.
-If it is not required, then a larger unit might not be suitable for you.
+It depends on what you want, how you prioritise your needs, and how much money you have.
+A larger unit may not always be necessary.

 9. What if I need more flexibility than a standard BHK configuration?

-Consider a 2.5 BHK or 3.5 BHK; it has extra smaller rooms for different needs, like an office or store room.
+Consider a 2.5 BHK or 3.5 BHK — they have extra smaller rooms for needs like an office or store room.

-10. Where can I find information about the BHK configuration of an apartment I'm interested in?
+10. Where can I find the BHK configuration of an apartment I'm interested in?

 11. What does 4 BHK mean?

 A 4 BHK apartment has four bedrooms, a hall, and a kitchen.
-They are usually found in luxury complexes.
+These are usually found in luxury complexes.

 12. What is a 1.5 BHK flat?

-You will find 1 full-sized bedroom and a smaller room in a 1.5 BHK flat.
-The smaller room can be used as a study room, prayer room, etc.
+A 1.5 BHK flat has 1 full-sized bedroom and a smaller half-room that can be used as a study room, prayer room, or storage.

 13. What does 3.5 BHK mean?